 One of the shocking facts about ladybugs is that they sometimes eat their kind.
 In cases of a shortage of food supply, ladybugs will feed on soft-bodied siblings they come across.

 The average ladybug, somewhat unladylike, can chew on recently molted larvae or newly emerged adults.
 When a ladybug runs out of protein, the pupae can also serve as a source of protein.

 A single ladybug can lay as many as 1000 eggs during a single season.
 However, not all these eggs become adults.
 When food is scarce, the female ladybug may lay infertile eggs to provide for her young ladybugs.

 It’s easy to imagine a baby ladybug resembling an adult one, only in a smaller and cuter form.
-However, what you may not know is that these odd creatures take on a different shape altogether.
+However, you may not know that these odd creatures take on a different shape altogether.

 When they hatch out of the eggs, ladybug larvae resemble miniature alligators.
-Like alligators, they have spiny bodies and long pointed abdomens.
+Like alligators, they have spiny bodies and long, pointed abdomens.
 They also possess legs that protrude from their sides.
 During this period, the larvae consume a lot of aphids for their growth and development.
 This stage precedes the pupa stage, which precedes the development into adulthood.

-As far back as ancient times, various cultures have regarded the ladybug as a sign of good luck.
+For one of the more fun ladybug facts, as far back as ancient times, various cultures have regarded the ladybug as a sign of good luck.